jakenology/Tutorials/Pi-hole/dnsproxy.md

     - Firefox

 # Credits
-Matt Zabojnik
+## Matt Zabojnik
-- Had no idea how to use his Pi-hole with Android Pie, neither did I
+- He had no idea how to use his Pi-hole with Android Pie, neither did I
 - Gave me the initiative to try this out and create this tutorial.
 This would not have happened without him!

-Me (Jayke Peters)
+## Me (Jayke Peters)
 - 16 year old
-- Been doing stuff like this for 2 years
+- Been doing stuff like this for 2 years.
-- Learned python...
-Some C, some golang, some java lol